BoltsFramework/Bolts-Android/README.md

 ## Tasks in Parallel

-You can also perform several tasks in parallel, using the `whenAll` method.
-You can start multiple operations at once, and use `Task.whenAll` to create a new task that will be marked as completed when all of its input tasks are completed.
-The new task will be successful only if all of the passed-in tasks succeed.
+You can also perform several `Task`s in parallel, using the `whenAll` method.
+You can start multiple operations at once and use `Task.whenAll` to create a new `Task` that will be marked as completed when all of its input `Task`s are finished.
+The new `Task` will be successful only if all of the passed-in `Task`s succeed.
 Performing operations in parallel will be faster than doing them serially, but may consume more system resources and bandwidth.

 ```java
 ParseQuery<ParseObject> query = ParseQuery.getQuery("Comments");